European Citizens' Initiative: Minority Safepack

 A package of 9 proposals (initially 11, 2 blocked by the commission) aiming "to improve the protection of persons belonging to national and linguistic minorities and strengthen cultural and linguistic diversity", and submitted to the commission on 10 January 2020.
 Supported by FUEN.
 The European Parliament organised a hearing on 15 October 2020.
 On 14 January 2021 the commission responded by referring to a series of non-legislative follow-up actions.

 End the Cage Age

 Over the course of one year, many scientists, companies and more than 170 NGOs supported the ECI, aiming at a phase out of caged farming in the European Union.
 They succeeded in collecting almost 1.4 million signatures, by emphasising the need for a prohibition of cages for farmed rabbits, pullets, broiler breeders, quail, ducks and geese.
 Furthermore, the organisers demand a prohibition of farrowing crates for sows and sow stalls, as well as a prohibition of enclosed calf pens.
 Almost 1.4 million signatures have been gathered, as certified in October 2020.
+In response to this initiative, the Commission committed to propose legislation to phase out, and finally prohibit, the use of cage systems for the animals mentioned in the ECI by the end of 2023.
+This deadline was not met, leading to legislative action.